HOME

 4. Ann of "John and Ann Land of Alverthrough, Wakefield", born on February 1, 1798 and baptized on March 13, 1798.
 Both microfilms.
 New Zion Independent Church in Wakefield.

-5. Ronda of "John and Ann Land of Alverthop, Wakefield," born October 29, 1800 and baptized on February 17, 1801.
+5. Rhoda of "John and Ann Land of Alverthop, Wakefield," born October 29, 1800 and baptized on February 17, 1801.
 Both microfilms.
 New Zion Independent Church in Wakefield.

-Marriage: Ronda Land married John Wilby in Wakefield December 26, 1826 (IGI).
+Marriage: Rhoda Land married John Wilby in Wakefield December 26, 1826.
+Both signed.
+Both of the parish.
+Witness David Land.

-Note: Ronda is an unusual name.
-There was only one other listing for Ronda in the IGI.
-Ronda, the daughter of John and Sarah Land was baptized on April 10, 1857 in East Knottingley.
+Note: Rhoda is an unusual name.
+There was only one other listing for Rhoda in the IGI.
+Rhoda, the daughter of John and Sarah Land baptized on April 10, 1857 in East Knottingley.
+In June 2016 Kevin Wilby, a descendent of Rhoda Land and John Wilby, wrote from Victoria Australia with the following information:

 Marriage: Unknown, no earlier than 1808, Sarah.
 IGI has listing to Sarah Hirst in 1808 in Dewsbury (???)
 Willian and Sarah were such common names.